 diabetes pediatric diet exercise

-The “Create your Plate” method was developed by the American Diabetes Association (ADA) which outlines diabetes-friendly combinations to every meal.
-Many individuals follow a more advanced form of meal planning called carbohydrate counting.
-This method requires that you count the carbohydrate grams in a meal to calculate the correct dose of insulin.
+Many people follow a more advanced form of meal planning called carbohydrate counting.
+This means you count the carbohydrate grams in a meal to figure out your correct dose of insulin.

-The ADA recommends 30 minutes of moderate to vigorous physical activity at least 5 days per week for a total of 150 minutes of exercise.
-Remember to avoid a sedentary lifestyle and be sure to get up and moving every 30 minutes of sitting.
-Strength training is also recommended at least 2 times per week..
+The ADA recommends 30 minutes of moderate to vigorous physical activity at least five days per week for a total of 150 minutes of exercise.
+Remember to avoid a sedentary lifestyle.

-Examples of both types of exercise include: walking, running, swimming, dancing, weight machines, resistance bands and calisthenics (using own body weight).
+Examples of both types of exercise include: walking, running, swimming, and dancing.
+They also include weight machines, resistance bands, and calisthenics (meaning you use your own body weight).

 Never Miss a Beat!